-What is Alternating Pressure Mattress?
+What is an Alternating Pressure Mattress with Low Air Loss?

 For simplicity, a Blue Chip Medical alternating pressure mattress has 18 air bladders.
 There are two sets of air bladders in a series, While one series of bladders are inflated and firm, the other series of bladders are deflated and soft.
 In 10-minute cycles the soft bladders become firm and the firm bladders become soft.